xdallas/resumeChatBot/README.md

-# resumeChatBot
+# Resume Chatbot
-A simple chatbot that answers questions about my resume
+A chatbot that answers questions about my resume using simple keyword matching.